virtualcell/vcell/README.md

 This package is released under the [MIT license](LICENSE).

 ## Development team
-This package was developed by the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org).
+This package was developed by the BioSimulators Team of the [Center for Reproducible Biomedical Modeling](https://reproduciblebiomodels.org).

 ## Questions and comments
-Please contact the [Center for Reproducible Biomedical Modeling](mailto:info@reproduciblebiomodels.org) with any questions or comments.
+Please contact the [BioSimulators Team](mailto:info@biosimulators.org) with any questions or comments.